syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 {% endhighlight %}
 {% endtabs %}

-## Disable Deleting the rows
+## Disable Delete Key Functionality

-By default, the selected rows will be deleted.
-If we set the `DataGrid.AllowDeleting` property to `False`, the deletion of rows will be disabled.
+By default, the selected rows will be deleted when pressing the delete key.
+It can be disabled by setting the `SfDataGrid.AllowDeleting` property to false.

 {% tabs %}
 {% highlight XAML %}